 On the night of 16-17 February 1746, a government force of around 1,500, many of them from the 64th Highlanders and the Independent Highland Companies under the command of John Campbell, 4th Earl of Loudoun, attempted to take Charles Edward Stuart by surprise at Moy Hall, south of Inverness.

 Following the aborted invasion of England, the Jacobite army of Charles Edward Stuart withdrew back to Scotland hoping to gather more men and receive French military support.
 After the Jacobite victory at the battle of Falkirk and the failed siege of Stirling Castle, it was decided that the Jacobite army would withdraw northward and establish a base at Inverness to prepare for a renewed campaign south.

 On 2 February 1746, they held a council of war in the Drummond Arms Hotel in the town of Crieff.
-Most of the Jacobite leadership were in favour of continuing the retreat, although Charles himself was against it.
+Most of the Jacobite leadership was in favour of continuing the retreat, although Charles himself was against it.
 The Jacobite army was then split for the march north, with Lord George Murray taking the Lowlanders via Perth, Dundee, Montrose, and Aberdeen, and Charles with the Highlanders and artillery taking the road via Dunkeld, Blair Castle, Ruthven, and Moy.
 This was a much easier route for the artillery, as most of the way was along General Wade’s military road, ironically built to help pacify the Highlands.

 On 4 February, Charles and his troops crossed Wade’s Bridge at Aberfeldy and arrived at Castle Menzies, where he enjoyed a day of shooting.
 On 6 February, Charles and his troops marched through the Pass of Killiecrankie and arrived at Blair Castle.
-This was Charles’ second visit to Blair Castle, the first being in September the previous year at the start of the rising when pro-Hanoverian James Murray, 2nd Duke of Atholl, had fled, abandoning Blair to the Jacobites.
+This was Charles’ second visit to Blair Castle, the first being in September the previous year at the start of the rising when pro-Hanoverian James Murray, 2nd Duke of Atholl had abandoned Blair to the Jacobites.